davidgyoung/OverflowAreaBeaconRef/README.md

 * Emitting overflow advertisements in the foreground.
 While the reference app is designed to emit iBeacon in the foreground and overflow in the background, it is easy to modify an app to accidentally send overflow area adverts in the foreground.
 When this happens, the advertisement will be corrupted by one bit not being set.
 This is caused by that bit going into a standard service UUID advertisement instead of the overflow area.
 This bit is unpredictable.

+### Changes for iOS 14

+As of iOS 14, starting a new advertisement in the background is disallowed.
+This means it is not possible to do either of the following:

+1. Rotate the OverflowArea advertisement to avoid collisions.
+The CollisionAvoider.swift must have rotate set to false.
+Setting it to true is deprecated.
+A new collision avoidance startegry will be needed for iOS 14.

+2. Switch from iBeacon to Overflow Area when moving to the background.
+As a result, we must leave Overflow Area adverts going in the foreground so that when the app shifts to the background, they will already be started.  iBeacon is also advertised in the foreground, but it will stop automatically when the app moves to the background.

+This app has been updated with iOS 14 in mind, effecitvely applying the changes above to iOS 13 even though they are not expressedly needed for that platform.